operasoftware/devopera/blog/_posts/2012-11-14-page-visibility-api-support-in-opera-12-10.md

 authors:
 - tiffany-brown
 tags:
-- page visibility
+- page-visibility
-- HTML5
+- html5
-- blog
+- opera-12
 layout: article
 ---
 <p>Our recent <a href="http://www.opera.com/browser/download/">Opera 12.10 release</a> added partial support for the <a href="http://www.w3.org/TR/page-visibility/">Page Visibility API</a>.
 It&#39;s a simple API, but a mighty one because it allows developers to specify what a document should do when it becomes hidden.
 If you&#39;ve ever been embarrassed at the office while trying to determine which of your 200 tabs is playing unexpected sound, you&#39;ll appreciate the utility of the Page Visibility API.</p>